 Download our BHIC Project Update pdf to learn more about our plans, including the Resilience in Supply Chains for Med Tech Manufacturing (ReSCue) project, which will support manufacturing businesses and supply chains to diversify, scale-up and increase their resilience.

-This signature facility will be the focal point of the development, providing up to 18,000sqm of innovation, co-creation and incubation space within our Phase 1 building.
+This signature facility will be the focal point of the development, providing up to 6,000sqm of innovation, co-creation and incubation space within our Phase 1 building.

 Why is the campus being developed?